 Nearly one-quarter of 2-year-old babies who are still drinking from a bottle at 2 years of age may be prone to obesity by the time they turn 5, a new study suggests.

 Family meals have long been an American tradition.
 During the past several decades, however, the American family has undergone radical changes—and family meals have changed at the same time.
 And as family meals have decreased, so has the physical, emotional, … Continue reading

 On its website, WFLD-TV Chicago reports students “at some schools across the country will be adding another test to their agendas: One that measures their body mass index” (BMI) as “school officials are taking a stand against childhood obesity.”
+“Finally!” … Continue reading

 If parents falsely think that their children are normal weight, when in fact they are overweight or obese, then they are unlikely to do anything to correct the situation.
 Now there are some data that show parents how bad the … Continue reading

 In my book, SuperSized Kids: How to protect your child from the obesity threat, I warn that the childhood obesity epidemic was leading to dramatic increases in the number of kids with diabetes and cardiovascular disease and could shorten their … Continue reading